JJArcade/DivOS-Database/readme.md

                                        Pickpocketing     2
 --------------------------------------------------------------
 ```

-- The informationg displayed should be familiar to anyone who's played **Divinity Original Sin**.
-The main interface of the program will display all character's inforamtion entered into your Attributes and Abilities CSV files here.
+- The information displayed should be familiar to anyone who's played **Divinity Original Sin**.
+The main interface of the program will display all character's information entered into your Attributes and Abilities CSV files here.
 - Currently the program only supports the first 4 characters.
 It should be able to handle more fine but I've been testing it with my main party so I haven't tested the program with more than 4 characters at once.
 I'm not sure how many, if any, bugs would pop up from adding more.
 - That being said it should be easy to fix and I will probably update it soon to allow a higher maximum characters displayed at once.
-- After every action is completed, all characters' ratings will be calculated, or re-calculated depending on the action, and a new dsiplay will be printed with their updated values.
+- After every action is completed, all characters' ratings will be calculated, or re-calculated depending on the action, and a new display will be printed with their updated values.
 - As for the ratings information, right now only *Damage through Critical Chance* is actually calculated and updated.
-  -The math behind some of D:OS's attributes was actually hard to find (ie Vitality, Offense/Defense Ratings, and Elemental Damage) so I opted to leave them out rather than give inaccurate data. *Apologizies in advance if some of the values that are calculated don't match up with the actual game values.*
+  -The math behind some of D:OS's attributes was actually hard to find (ie Vitality, Offense/Defense Ratings, and Elemental Damage) so I opted to leave them out rather than give inaccurate data. *Apologies in advance if some of the values that are calculated don't match up with the actual game values.*

 #####Armor Builds:
 - One of the longest parts of the program in terms of calculating time.